Astronomy author and photographer Alan Dyer presents amazing sky sights

-Alan Dyer is retired from a career as a writer and producer of science programs for science centres and planetariums.
-He is one of Canada’s best-known astronomy writers and serves as a contributing editor to SkyNews magazine.
-He also serves as a contributing editor to Sky and Telescope, writing frequent reviews of equipment.
+Alan Dyer, now retired from a career as a writer and producer of science programs for science centres and planetariums, is one of Canada’s best-known astronomy writers.
+He serves as a contributing editor to SkyNews and Sky and Telescope magazines.

 He has co-authored several best selling guidebooks for amateur astronomers, including, with Terence Dickinson, "The Backyard Astronomer’s Guide."
-He recently published the multi-media eBook "How to Photograph and Process Nightscapes and Time-Lapses," available on the Apple iBooks Store, Amazon Kindle, and as a PDF set from www.amazingsky.com.
+He published the multi-media eBook "How to Photograph and Process Nightscapes and Time-Lapses," available on the Apple iBooks Store, Amazon Kindle, and as a PDF set from www.amazingsky.com.

 Alan is a member of the exclusive The World at Night photography group (www.twanight.org).

 As an amateur astronomer, his interests include astrophotography and deep-sky observing (he compiled some of the popular deep-sky observing lists in the annual RASC Observer's Handbook).
 Alan takes the opportunity as often as possible to visit the southern hemisphere to pursue both observing and photography under southern skies.

 His other obsession, eclipse chasing, has taken him to every continent, chalking up 15 total solar eclipses.
 Asteroid 78434 is named for him.